adi-boop/neogcamp-componentLib/README.md

+# devPortifolio
-# Developer portifolio for neogcamp.
+Developer portifolio for neogcamp.